Tommy Edman Preview, Player Props: Cardinals vs. Reds

-The St. Louis Cardinals, including Tommy Edman (.303 batting average in his past 10 games), take on starting pitcher Carson Spiers and the Cincinnati Reds at Great American Ball Park, Saturday at 6:40 PM ET.
+The St. Louis Cardinals, including Tommy Edman and his .545 slugging percentage over his past 10 games, take on starting pitcher Hunter Greene and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Reds.
+In his most recent appearance, he strung together three hits (going 3-for-4) against the Reds.

 Tommy Edman Game Info & Props vs. the Reds